turingschool-examples/frontend-mod-1-prework/day_6/questions.md

 1. In the space below, create a Car class with at least 2 attributes and 2 methods

-1. How do you create an instance of a class?
+1. What is the syntax to create an instance of a class?

 1. What questions do you still have about classes in JavaScript?